nasiegel88/webvitals/README.md

       -f FILE, --file FILE  text input
       -q [{location,diarrhea_observations,weight,snomed}], --query [{location,diarrhea_observations,weight,snomed}]

 Animal queries can be entered as a list or text file.
-When entering ids as a list make sure to avoid spaces, and use commas and double quotation marks.
+When entering ids as a list make sure to avoid spaces, and use commas and double quotation marks (no quotes are also allowed but single quotes will result in an error).

 __Example list__